viv3k19/DNA_Sequencing-using-Python-ML/README.md

 In this Data Science Project, I will apply a classification model with Machine Learning that can predict a gene's function based on the DNA sequencing of the coding sequence alone.

+Treating DNA sequence as a “language”, otherwise known as k-mer counting A challenge that remains is that none of these above methods results in vectors of uniform length, and that is a requirement for feeding data to a classification or regression algorithm.

+So with the above methods you have to resort to things like truncating sequences or padding with “n” or “0” to get vectors of uniform length.

+DNA and protein sequences can be viewed metaphorically as the language of life.
+The language encodes instructions as well as function for the molecules that are found in all life forms.

+Here I am using hexamer “words” but that is arbitrary and word length can be tuned to suit the particular situation.
+The word length and amount of overlap need to be determined empirically for any given application.

+In genomics, we refer to these types of manipulations as “k-mer counting”, or counting the occurrences of each possible k-mer sequence.
+There are specialized tools for this, but the Python natural language processing tools make it super easy.

 ## Overview

 This project focuses on DNA sequencing analysis using a classification model.
 The goal is to predict the function of a gene based on its DNA sequence.
 The project utilizes a multinomial naive Bayes classifier and applies the Bag of Words approach using CountVectorizer for feature extraction.